 Application and Allocation of Funds

-All applicants will receive an email confirmation that their application has been successfully submitted.
-Applicants will be notified of their grant result by email within seven business days of the deadline.
+All applicants will receive an email confirmation from the KAC Grants Coordinator that their application has been successfully submitted.

 Resiliency grant applications will be assessed based on eligibility and demonstration of need and impact.
 There is no scoring/ranking for these applications.
 Kingston Arts Council staff will review applications using the following eligibility checklist: